Introducing guest blogger Ashley from Born Explorers

 Take a walk through the Old Town, and if your legs are feeling up to it, climb the tower of Saint Pierre’s Cathedral for sweeping views of the lake and surrounding mountains.

 For a reward, you can let the kids take what will probably be the most expensive carousel ride of their lives at Place de la Madeleine!
 Continue the bribery as you walk along Rive, the shopping street where you can stop at Laderach and pick up some of the BEST Swiss chocolate.
 If the promise of a carousel ride doesn’t convince them to climb that tower, then this chocolate surely will!

 At this point, you have a few options.
 If you have very young kids, we’d recommend some play time at the Baby Plage, Geneva’s only sandy beach.
-It’s small, but it’s free and a good place for the littles to take a dip or build a sand castle.
+It’s small but free and a good place for the littles to take a dip or build a sand castle.

 About the Blogger

 With thanks to Ashley for her contribution to our guest series.
-You may also like to check out our post on Zurich, or head Prague for a day!
+You may also like to learn more about these 3 Swiss hidden gems perfect in summer, or check out our Explore My City guides to Zurich and Basel.

 Bookmark this page or save it to Pinterest for later

 Did you catch the rest of our Explore My City Series?

 Written by parents who live in the city they love; Get insider tips, must-see events and hidden gems from our guest bloggers, click here to learn more.

 Please see our Guest Opportunities page here if you would like to become our next featured writer